 - Press the SELECT switch "Calibration Select XX" is displayed.
-XX = the gas to be calibrated - Press and Hold the OPTION switch, until the letter F appears in the upper right hand corner of the display.
-The F indicates that the instrument is in the Factory Calibration Mode - Press the OPTION switch, if needed, to change to the gas to be calibrated. - Press the SELECT switch, the gas & current reading are displayed in upper portion of display.
+XX = the gas to be calibrated - Press the OPTION switch, if needed, to change to the gas to be calibrated. - Press the SELECT switch, the gas & current reading is displayed in upper portion of display.
 The mV reading & "LowCal 0" is displayed in the lower portion of display.
 This is the LowCal setting, usually zero, clean air must be supplied to the sensor.
 This reading needs to be at or near zero.
-If it is not then a cylinder of clean 20.9 air should be used.
-See Figure 7 if this is required. - Press the SELECT switch, that moves the cursor one digit to the right when the last digit is accepted the display will move to "HiCal $\underline{x}x$ " gas calibration. xx = the level of gas to be used for calibration.
+If it is not, then a cylinder of clean 20.9 air should be used.
+See Figure 7 if this is required. - Press the SELECT switch, that moves the cursor one digit to the right when the last digit is accepted the display will move to "HiCal xx" gas calibration. xx = the level of gas to be used for calibration.
 The mV reading is shown in the upper right hand corner of the display. - Apply calibration gas to sensor.
-See Figure 7.
+See Figure 8.
 After about 1 minute and mV reading has stabilized. - Press the SELECT switch, that moves the cursor one digit to the right, when the last digit is accepted and the calibration is successful the display will momentarily show Cal OK then slope and off set readings, before returning to the Calibration Menu